Reducing your risk of complications

 - Which type of defibrillator implant will I need?

 - How long will the surgery take?
-When will I be able to go home?
+When can I go home?

 - What restrictions will I have after the surgery?
-When can I expect to return to work and other activities?
+When can I return to work and other activities?

 - What kinds of electrical devices should I avoid?
 What kinds of medical testing should I avoid?